fusepoolP3/fusepoolp3.github.io/index.md

 `curl -X POST -d "Frauds and Swindlings cause significant concerns with regards to Ethics." "http://sandbox.fusepool.info:8192/?taxonomy=http://data.nytimes.com/descriptors.rdf"`

+The sources and more information about this transformer are available here: [https://github.com/fusepoolP3/p3-dictionary-matcher-transformer](https://github.com/fusepoolP3/p3-dictionary-matcher-transformer)

 #### P3 Batch Refine Transformer

 The Batch Refine Transformers uses an Open Refine configuration file to transform some input data according to the OpenRefine